Rainbow logo

 Connectez-vous à votre propre back-end d'authentification

-Alors que RainbowKit offre un support de premier ordre pour Sign-In avec Ethereum et NextAuth.js, vous pouvez également vous intégrer avec des back-ends personnalisés et des formats de message.
+Bien que RainbowKit fournisse un support de premier ordre pour Sign-In with Ethereum et NextAuth, vous pouvez également intégrer avec des back-ends et des formats de message personnalisés.

-Par exemple, nous pourrions faire un adaptateur d'authentification qui nous permet d'utiliser Sign-In avec Ethereum contre certains points de terminaison d'API personnalisés.
+Par exemple, nous pourrions créer un adaptateur d'authentification qui nous permet d'utiliser Sign-In with Ethereum avec certains points d'API personnalisés, comme iron-session.

 import { createAuthenticationAdapter } from '@rainbow-me/rainbowkit';